Evidence Of ‘Vampire Burial’ Found In Fifth-Century Child Grave

 The puzzling sepulcher dates back to the fifth century, a time when Umbria was devastated by a malaria epidemic.
 While the skeleton has yet to undergo DNA testing, archaeologists are fairly convinced that the child may have been one of the many victims of this terrible disease.
 The scientists base their assumption on the fact that the skeleton had an abscessed tooth — a known side effect of malaria.

-“Researchers believe the stone may have been placed there as part of a funeral ritual designed to contain disease — and the body itself,” stated officials from the University of Arizona (UA), which participated in the discovery together with Stanford University in California and archaeologists from Italy.
+“Researchers believe the stone may have been placed there as part of a funeral ritual designed to contain disease — and the body itself,” stated officials from the University of Arizona, which participated in the discovery together with Stanford University in California and archaeologists from Italy.

-Among the evidence that suggests the stone was placed there purposefully by the people who interred the child is the open position of the jaw.
-Since the skeleton was found lying on its side, the jaw would have remained shut under normal circumstances during the body’s natural decay process.
+One piece of evidence that suggests that the stone was placed there purposefully by the people who interred the child is the open position of the jaw.
+Since the skeleton was found lying on its side, the jaw would have remained shut under normal circumstances during the body’s natural process of decay.

 'Vampire Burial' An Effort to Prevent a Child's Infectious Return From the Grave https://t.co/iKNUnS56Rf #archeology #anthropology #history #archaeologist #archeologysite #archeologymuseum #archeologylovers #archeologylovers pic.twitter.com/JU8Gnbinna